SUSTAINABILITY

 Since entering the sports industry in 2019, MIXI has been making technological innovations in various sports-related businesses leveraging our accumulated expertise.
 Examples include the commercial use of acquired local 5G wireless station licenses and AI-based production of race streams for publicly-managed betting sports.

 We developed an auto-tracking camera system and have been operating it at Kanku Ice Arena since February 2024.
 This system uses an indoor positioning system (IPS) together with AI image analysis technology, which provides athletes with data they can use to improve their competitive performance.
-Through future applications of this technology, we will contribute to the improvement of athletic performance and the creation of new viewing experiences for various sports.

 Auto-tracking camera system installed in Kanku Ice Arena